-The unit keeps the dome lights on for 20 seconds after both doors have closed.
-That 20 second time can be changed (programmed) by the user.
+The unit also keeps the dome lights on for 20 seconds after both doors have closed.
+The 20 second time can be changed (programmed) by the user.
 It then slowly fades the dome lights off.
 This will work with incandescent or LED bulbs installed.
 You also get full voltage to your dome lights.
 Without a timer installed you lose two diode drops in the Delorean wiring.
 This results in 1 to 2 volts lost to the dome lights.
-If you switch the key to ACC or run, the 20 second timer is aborted and the dimming instantly starts.
+If you switch the key to ACC or run, the 20 second timer is aborted.